 “Water is a necessary element to achieve social, environmental and economic interests across the globe.
 My research at UNU aims to support the sustainable management of water to ensure healthy communities and ecosystems.”

 “To attain the SDGs, there’s not only a need for public investment, but also the participation of systemic stakeholders.
-My work at UNU deals with incentive designs to nudge cooperation between diverse actor groups.
+My work at UNU deals with incentive designs to nudge cooperation between diverse actor groups — including in the water sector.
 Sustainable development is not purely about outcomes, but also about values of democracy, respect, and integrity.”

 Improving global re-use and recycling of wastewater is vital to achieving the Sustainable Development Goals.
 This project aims to develop a monitoring methodology to measure global progress towards this goal.

 Water is inextricably linked to the development of all nations, but unsustainable development is placing pressure on our limited water resources.
 This project aims to support governments in achieving SDG 6: clean water and sanitation for all.

 A big challenge in achieving SDG 6 — and others — is designing road maps for their attainment.
 Because these global goals are shaped by interactions between stakeholders in complex systems, their realisation is extremely complicated.
 To better understand how these road maps could be designed, this project develops conceptual frameworks and approaches to achieve the SDGs.